AnushkaJ25/basic-ml-projects/Land-price-prediction/README.md

-# Land Price Prediction using Logistic Regression
+# Land Price Prediction using Linear Regression

-**Problem Type:** Classification
+**Problem Type:** Regression
-**Objective:** Predict land price category based on input features
+**Dataset:** Land Price Dataset (e.g., location, area, and other features)

 ## Project Overview
-This project aims to predict land price categories (such as high, medium, or low) using Logistic Regression.
-The model classifies land prices based on various features related to location, size, and other relevant attributes.
+This project focuses on predicting land prices based on various features such as location, area, and other relevant attributes.
+A Linear Regression model is used to learn the relationship between input features and land prices.

 ## Approach
 - Loaded and explored the land price dataset
 - Performed data preprocessing and feature scaling
-- Converted price values into categorical labels
-- Trained a Logistic Regression classifier
+- Trained a Linear Regression model
-- Evaluated the model using classification metrics
+- Evaluated model performance using regression metrics

 ## Algorithm Used
-- Logistic Regression
+- Linear Regression

 ## Tools & Libraries
 - Python